planetarium/libplanet/CONTRIBUTING.md

     use Libplanet.
 This project is distributed as a distinct NuGet package:
     *[Libplanet.Analyzers]*.

+ -  *Libplanet.Extensions.Cocona*: The project to provide the [Cocona] commands to handle *Libplanet* structures in command line.

  -  *Libplanet.Tools*: The CLI tools for Libplanet.
 This project is distributed as a distinct NuGet package: *[Libplanet.Tools]*.
 See its own [README.md](Libplanet.Tools/README.md).